Background image

 At 17 he went to the World Cross Country running the junior event and at 19 the World Junior Championships where he made the 1500m final.
 “When I placed eighth I thought, I can be pretty good at this and do it as a career.”

 His first influences had been at 15, training alongside London 2012 Olympian, Martin Dent and with current leading coach Philo Saunders.
-“All the people I have looked up to, I have been close to,” Robinson said.
+“All the people I have looked up to, I have been close to,” Brett said.

 Now out of school, he pursued his athletics career in Victoria.